What is conflict of interest?

 Why do we have more than one CoI policy?

 The revised Conflict of Interest Policy for Cochrane Library Content came into effect on October 14, 2020, but at that time, many Cochrane Reviews were already underway.
 So, to apply the policy retrospectively would have created a significant burden for Cochrane Review Groups and was considered to be unfair to existing author teams.
 Therefore the 2014 Commercial Sponsorship Policy will be applied to the reviews and updates that had started before implementation of the 2020 policy.
 (See the following sections for more details.)

 When/how to use the 2020 Conflict of Interest Policy for Cochrane Library Content

 When/how to use the 2014 Commercial Sponsorship Policy

-The 2014 policy should be used when reviewing author declarations for work on Cochrane Protocols, Reviews, and Updates that began before October 14, 2020.
-It should also be used when revising those declarations on at prior to publication.
-If a protocol was published before October 14, 2020, but the review will not be published till after that time point, then the review will adhere to the 2014 policy.
+The 2014 policy should be used when reviewing author declarations for work on Cochrane protocols, reviews and updates that began before October 14, 2020.
+It should also be used when revising those declarations prior to publication.
+If a protocol was published before October 14, 2020, but the review will not be published till after that time point, then the review will be subject to the 2014 policy.

 Summary of differences between the 2020 Conflict of Interest Policy for Cochrane Library Content and 2014 Commercial Sponsorship Policy